 The two pins at lower left and the hammer spring at lower right in the first picture are original.
 The trigger assembly and retaining clip at top are new.

 The trigger assembly and retaining clip are from Tapco.
-The hammer and trigger assembly account for two more U.S.-made parts as required by Title 18 of the US Code, Chapter 44 Section 922 and its paragraph R. Click here to read about 922r compliance.
+The hammer and trigger assembly account for two more U.S.-made parts as required by Title 18 of the US Code, Chapter 44 Section 922 and its paragraph R. Make sure you understand 922r compliance.